pierg/rl_monitor/README.md

 	  Add -o to use the original reward function
 	  Add -t x to choose the duration of the simulation, x in hour(s) Add -e to add opponents
+	  Add -n to choose the maximum of episodes you want for each iteration

+	- If you want to configure the goal (how many laps to do to finish), you have to modify the XML files in scripts/sources. quickrace.xml for runs with opponents, practice.xml for runs without opponents.
+See TORCS documentation for more informations (https://arxiv.org/pdf/1304.1672.pdf).

 	- Run script/results.sh to get the results in ~/results